-If VicTrack undertakes planning for the long term use of the Fairfield Rail Spur site, there is an opportunity to advocate for a shared user path to be provided, connecting the Fairfield Railway Station to Heidelberg Road.
+Through advocacy to the State Government, there is an opportunity for a shared user path to be provided through the length of the Fairfield Rail Spur site to provide a non-vehicular connection from the APM site to Fairfield Station and the surrounding residential area.
 Reinforcement of this historic link will enhance walkability and service connection to the Precinct 3 neighbourhood activity centre.